Introduction

 CI/CD systems evolve.
 Start simple and improve based on experience:

-• Measure metrics - Track build times, failure rates, deployment frequency.
+• Measure metrics - Track build times, failure rates, and deployment frequency.

 • Gather feedback - Ask developers what’s working and what’s not.